Louis I. Kahn: In the realm of architecture - Brownlee, David B and David G De Long

-Corlette Street is within the Cooks Hill Conservation Area however the site is identified as a non-contributory item.
-The Heritage Manual identifies Cooks Hill as “densely settled and had acquired the character of a worker’s village.” and “urban character, visually interesting streetscapes, and the rich mix of historic buildings that unify and give the suburb its special character.”
+Corlette Street is situated within the Cooks Hill Conservation Area however the site is identified as a non-contributory item.
+The Heritage Manual identifies Cooks Hill as, “densely settled and had acquired the character of a worker’s village.” and, “urban character, visually interesting streetscapes, and the rich mix of historic buildings that unify and give the suburb its special character.”

-The original building is mostly maintained, partial demolition of the original living room creates a new outdoor living space that takes advantage of the Northern orientation.
-Spaces are carefully choreographed for each dwelling, as you move from the front door courtyard spaces draw you through the plan.
+The existing building is mostly maintained with partial demolition of the original living room creates a new outdoor living space that takes advantage of the northern orientation.
+Spaces are carefully choreographed for each dwelling; as you move from the front door, courtyard spaces draw you through the plan.
 The second story is concealed within the roof space and a shingle tile becomes the uniform treatment above the lower brick datum.